napari/docs/docs/plugins/advanced_topics/npe2_migration_guide.md

 launches of napari, that cached manifest will be used and the plugin will *not* be imported immediately when napari boots.

-With napari v0.7.0, legacy npe1 plugins will **only** be usable if they can be "shimmed" via this adaptor.
+With napari v0.7.0, legacy npe1 plugins will **only** be usable through this adaptor; plugins relying on import-time behaviour may malfunction.

 ### Benefits